sourcefranke/session_software_licenses/slides.md

 Before we start, just some quick legal aspects

-If you want to reuse the presentation or parts of it, be aware of the "Terms and Conditions" ;P
+If you want to reuse the presentation or parts of it, please check the TERMS AND CONDITIONS ;P

 <iframe style="width: 100%; height: 70%" src="https://sourcefranke.github.io/be_social_license/license.txt"></iframe>